angular/angular-bazel-example/README.md

 lazy loading routes and development using a custom `NgModuleFactoryLoader` loader to disable lazy loading. `enableProdMode()` is also called in the production entry point.

+## Npm dependencies

+Having a local `node_modules` folder setup by `yarn` or `npm` is not necessary when building this example with Bazel.
+This example makes use of Bazel managed npm dependencies (https://github.com/bazelbuild/rules_nodejs#using-bazel-managed-dependencies) which means Bazel will setup the npm dependencies in your `package.json` for you outside of your local workspace for use in the build.

+However, you may still want to run `yarn` or `npm` to manually setup a local `node_modules` folder for editor and tooling support.